Il più grande italiano di tutti i tempi

-Il più grande italiano di tutti i tempi ("The greatest Italian of all times") was an Italian television show based on the British 100 Greatest Britons transmitted on Rai 2 in January and February 2010.
+Il più grande italiano di tutti i tempi ("The greatest Italian of all times") is an Italian television show, based on the British 100 Greatest Britons.
+It was transmitted on Rai 2 in January and February 2010.

-It was presented by Francesco Facchinetti and Martina Stella, in four sessions.
+The programme was presented by Francesco Facchinetti and Martina Stella in four sessions.
 The winner was Leonardo da Vinci.

 The show was widely criticized and ignored by some historians in that it focussed mainly on personalities of recent history and today's Italian world.
 Some key figures of Italian history were largely ignored, including every figure from Ancient Rome, Popes and other Roman Catholic clergy who had a decisive role in shaping the history of Italy.
 Also, the show had a very low share rate, 6%, due to the "unacceptable choice of representatives of the Italian culture such as Laura Pausini, definitely less important than genii such as Michelangelo and Donatello.